scortexio/patchcore-few-shot/README.md

 Parameters like batch size were determined based on this hardware, so feel free to change them.
 The instructions below were made considering an Ubuntu distribution.

 By default the code requires having a GPU installed.
-TO use only CPU, change the parameter `trainer.devices` to `1` inside `src/anomalib/models/config.yaml`
+To use only CPU, change the parameter `trainer.devices` to `1` inside `src/anomalib/models/config.yaml`

 ## Installation and running
 * Extract the code into your home directory and change directory: `cd ~/patchcore-few-shot/`
-* (Optional, but recommended) Create a virtual environment with python 3.8, you can use pyenv or another python environment manager.
+* (Optional, but recommended) Create a virtual environment with python 3.8, you can use pyenv or another Python environment manager.
 * Install dependencies in editable mode: `pip install -e .`
 * The experiments done in the paper can be reproduced by running the bash scripts inside the `experiments` directory.